ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 The StoreHandler class defines a protocol that allows you to customize how the cache is handled in the database and in memory.

 After the `MemoryLocalStore` and `DatabaseLocalStore` classes definition, you can define `StoreHandler`.
-See the example below:
+See how in the example below:

 ```kotlin